-3 Possible contributions from French groups to HK
+3 Summary of the possible contributions from French groups to HK

-In this section we will list a list of contributions to the HK experiment envisaged by the different groups.
-Some of them (NA61/SHINE or ND280 upgrade) are based on the work done by the three groups in T2K and T2K-II.
+In this section we will present a list of contributions to the HK experiment envisaged by the different groups.
+Some of these contributions (NA61/SHINE or ND280 upgrade) are based on the work done by the three groups in T2K and T2K-II.